traveloka/aws-cloudformation-tools/README.md

 `config.yaml` is optional.

+# TODO
-TODO: add more documentation, usage, how to, etc.
+- add more documentation, usage, how to, etc.